Robin and Marian: Plot

 An aging Robin Hood has been a trusted captain fighting for King Richard the Lionheart for twenty years and is now in France, the Third Crusade over.
 Richard orders him to take a castle which is rumoured to hold a gold statue.
 Discovering that it is defended by a solitary, one-eyed old man who is sheltering women and children, and being told the statue is worthless stone, Robin and his right-hand man, Little John, refuse to attack.
 King Richard, angry, orders the pair's execution and the castle attacked, but is wounded with an arrow by the old man.
 Richard has the helpless residents massacred, with the exception of the old man, because Richard likes his eye.
 Mortally wounded, the King, after learning the old man was telling the truth, offers to let Robin beg for his life.
 When Robin refuses, Richard draws his sword, lacks the strength to strike him and falls.
 Robin helps the dying king and, moved by his loyalty, Richard frees Robin and Little John.

 The two men return to England and reunite with old friends Will Scarlet and Friar Tuck in Sherwood Forest.
 Robin hears his exploits have become legendary.
 When Robin inquires about Maid Marian, Will and Tuck tell him where she lives.
 When Robin visits her, Marian finds him as impossible as ever, while he discovers she has become an abbess.
 He learns that his old nemesis, the Sheriff of Nottingham, has ordered Marian's arrest in response to King John's order to expel senior leaders of the Roman Catholic Church from England.
+The Sheriff is portrayed as a weary realist who perceives Robin as being a little in love with death.